How do I find the 301/302 redirect source?

 If you have access to the server logs of the website, you can search for the specific URL in question and view the details of the redirect, including the source URL and the target URL.

-by alvera_smith , 4 months ago
+by alvera_smith , a year ago

 @hanna